nnja/python/website/content/02-introduction-to-python/060-functions/30-function-arguments.md

 If you need to use a mutable type, like a `list` as a default, use a *marker* instead.
 We'll cover this technique when we talk about `list`s in the next chapter.

-In Python, default arguments are evaluated only once -- when the unction is defined.
+In Python, default arguments are evaluated only once -- when the function is defined.
 Not each time the function is called.
 That means if you use a value that can be changed, it won't behave like you'd expect it to.

 ### Naming Functions and Arguments